bradsi/contact-book/README.md

 ## 🛠 TODO
 - Update design
-- Add form validation
+- Add form validation for:
-- Improve error handling
+  - CRUD operations
 - Refactor duplicate code
 - Refactor `Helpers` controllers to be used across `AuthController` and `ContactController`
 - Add unit tests